mydatamyconsent/dotnet-sdk/docs/DocumentsApi.md

 <a name="uploaddocumentfororganization"></a>
 # **UploadDocumentForOrganization**
-> string UploadDocumentForOrganization (Guid issueRequestId, System.IO.Stream formFile)
+> void UploadDocumentForOrganization (Guid issueRequestId, System.IO.Stream formFile)

 Upload a document for issuance request of organization.